-Homeowners association fees, aka HOA fees, are monthly expenses paid by members of a residential community (usually a condo) to maintain the shared space.
+Homeowners association fees (HOA fees) are monthly expenses paid by members of a residential community (usually a condo) to maintain the shared space.

 What are homeowners association (HOA) fees?

-Residential communities typically have an HOA board, aka a homeowners association, which is a group of residents who manage common areas and community property, create and enforce rules, and try to maintain a certain quality of living for the building or neighborhood.
+Residential communities typically have an HOA board, which is a group of residents who manage common areas and community property, create and enforce rules, and try to maintain a certain quality of living for the building or neighborhood.

 How much are HOA fees?

 Monthly HOA fees typically range between $200 – $1,000.
 They vary based on the location of the condo, and what the HOA provides.
 The more services and amenities, the higher the monthly HOA fees.

 Each resident must pay the exact same amount unless they have exclusive access to a service or amenity like reserved parking.

 Depending on the HOA community, your HOA fee might go towards trash disposal or water fees.

 An HOA’s condo association insurance policy protects damages to the complex’s common area.
 Take note that you’ll need to separate purchase condo insurance (aka an HO6 policy) to protect your individual unit’s interior and your personal property.

 General maintenance and repairs of the common areas, for instance, electricity, or gardening.